mattscaggs/frontend-nanodegree-arcade-game/README.md

 To play the game:

-1. open the index.html file.
+1. Open index.html.
 2. Use the directional keys on the keyboard to navigate.
+3. Avoid the bugs.

-3. Try to reach the water (for some reason).
+4. Try to reach the water (as many times as you want!).

 Note:

 * Reaching the water will reset you to the start.
 * Striking a bug will also reset you to the start.
+* Hitting refresh will reset you to the start.